klaviyo/klaviyo-swift-sdk/README.md

 #### Tracking Open Events

-When a user taps on a push notification, Implement  [`userNotificationCenter:didReceive:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter) and [`userNotificationCenter:willPresent:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649518-usernotificationcenter) in your application delegate to handle push notifications received when the app is in the background and foreground respectively.
+When a user taps on a push notification, Implement  [`userNotificationCenter:didReceive:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter) and [`userNotificationCenter:willPresent:withCompletionHandler`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649518-usernotificationcenter) in your application delegate to handle receiving push notifications when the app is in the background and foreground respectively.

 Below is an example of how to handle push notifications in your app delegate:
 ```swift